squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     judgment, using the arguments as names for the existential witnesses.

-.. tacn:: generalize todo
+.. tacn:: generalize {+ @variable} {? as {+ @variable}}

-    Generalize the goal on some terms
+    Generalize the goal on some variables, that is, make the goal universally quantified over the given variables.
+New names for the now universally quantified variables can be specfied.

-.. tacn:: generalize dependent  todo
+.. tacn:: generalize dependent  {+ @variable} {? as {+ @variable}}

-    Generalize the goal and hypotheses on some terms
+    Generalize the goal and hypotheses on some terms.
+Hypothesis that depend on the specified variable are first pushed back inside the goal, before the goal is generalized.

 .. tacn:: have {|@term|@term as @intropattern|@intropattern : {|@term|@global_formula}| @intropattern : @proof_term}